 We are focused on good governance and ethical practices throughout our business.
-Our Board of Directors frequently reviews our governance practices to ensure that they are appropriate and reflect the maturity of our company.
+The Board of Directors frequently reviews our governance practices to ensure that they are appropriate and reflect the maturity of our company.
 For example, to promote good governance and accountability at the highest level, the Board of Directors, on its own initiative, changed the term of service structure for directors from staggered three-year terms to one-year terms for every director.
-To promote ethical business practices, we have adopted a detailed Code of Business Conduct and Ethics, and we have training, policies and controls designed to prevent corruption in our business.
-We also have adopted policies supporting the protection of human rights and were an early company to take a public stance regarding Russia's invasion of Ukraine by publicly announcing our suspension of business in Russia.
-Our stance for responsible business practices was acknowledged by the Yale School of Management, which listed Fortinet as one of the early companies receiving an "A" grade for halting engagement in Russia, distinguishing us from others in our industry.
+The Board has supported the approval of a majority voting proposal as discussed in this Proxy Statement.

+To promote ethical business practices, we have adopted and regularly review policies that set out a Business Code of Conduct for all employees, partners, suppliers and vendors, and have trainings and controls in place.
+In 2022, we expanded the human rights language in our compliance and business ethics training and updated our supplier and partner codes of conduct to reference our environmental and human rights policies.